caituo27/caituo27.github.io/_posts/2023/11/2023-11-03-how to-use-angulars-new-control-flow-syntax.md

 Pretty straight forward right.
 So I think this is a pretty nice change.
 It’s pretty similar to what we’re used to but it’s a little more simple.
 It doesn’t require as many elements, `*ngContainer`s, and `ng-template`s, and it also doesn’t require any imports which is pretty nice.

 I guess, some things are simpler, some things are easier, and some things are just different.

+## The Angular Control Flow Migration Schematic

-And for those of you who may be worried about making this change to an existing codebase, don’t be.
+For those of you who may be worried about making this change to an existing codebase, don’t be.
 To migrate all of your existing `*ngIf`s, `[ngSwitch]`s, and `*ngFor`s, you can simply use the migration schematic which should hopefully update them without much work.

 ```shell
 ng g @angular/core:control-flow-migration